Bamiayo17/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 1-isdigit.c | Checks for a digit (0 through 9)|
 2-mul.c | Multiplies two integers|
-3-print_numbers.c | Checks for a digit (0 through 9), followed by a new line 4-print_most_numbers.c | Checks for a digit (0 through 9 excluding 2 and 9), followed by a new line|
+3-print_numbers.c | Checks for a digit (0 through 9), followed by a new line 4-print_most_numbers.c | Checks for a digit (0 through 9 excluding 2 and 9), followed by a new line
+5-more_numbers.c | Prints 10 times the number, from 0 to 14, followed by a new line|